 1] Restart the Print Spooler Service

 Print Spooler (executable file) is a built-in feature of Windows that handles print jobs.
-Most of the time, the service works just fine.
-But sometimes an issue related to it may cause unknown errors such as the one described above.
+The service usually works just fine, but sometimes, an issue related to it may cause unknown errors, such as the one described above.

 In that case, you’ll need to restart the Print Spooler service using Windows Services Manager.
 Launch Services Manager, locate Spooler service, right-click on it and select Restart.